 One hashtag #Sisonkekulendabayomnotho.

-Comrades, our vision encompasses a sustainable future for the Vaal Region to rely on adequate training, education, sanitation, nutrition and employment through empowerment programs.
-In conjunction with private sector companies through the formation of PPP’s, we believe the following potential programs can be created and maintained to ensure employment for all, resulting in youth and women empowerment and communal prosperity.
+Comrades, our vision is for a sustainable future for the Vaal Region relaying on adequate training, education, sanitation, nutrition and employment through empowerment programs.
+In conjunction with private sector companies through the formation of PPPs, we believe the following potential programs can be created and maintained to ensure employment for all, resulting in youth and women empowerment and communal prosperity.

 The initiatives to stimulate the local economy and create workforce jobs outside the normal expectation of government employment are not exclusive: